epiphone/gradu/refs.md

 ### [van Eyk, Erwin, et al. "The SPEC Cloud Group’s Research Vision on FaaS and Serverless Architectures."
 (2017)](https://atlarge-research.com/pdfs/spec-vision-serverless-faas17wosc_accepted.pdf)

 However useful, serverless and FaaS suffer from a community problem that faces every emerging technology, which has indeed also hampered cloud computing a decade ago: lack of clear terminology, and scattered vision about the field.
 In this work, we address this community problem.
-We clarify the term serverless, by reducing it to cloud functions as programming units, and a model of executing simple and complex (e.g., workflows of) functions with operations managed primarily by the cloud provider.
+We **clarify the term serverless**, by reducing it to cloud functions as programming units, and a model of executing simple and complex (e.g., workflows of) functions with operations managed primarily by the cloud provider.
 We propose a research vision, where 4 key directions (perspectives) present 17 technical opportunities and challenges.

 ### [Buyya, Rajkumar, et al. "A Manifesto for Future Generation Cloud Computing: Research Directions for the Next Decade."
 (2017)](https://arxiv.org/abs/1711.09123)